svenvc/zinc/zinc-http-components-paper.md

 Although ZnClient is absolutely the preferred object to deal with all the intricacies of HTTP, you sometimes wish you could to a quick HTTP request with an absolute minimum amount of typing, especially during debugging.
-For these occasions there is ZnEasy, a class side API for quick HTTP requests.
+For these occasions there is ZnEasy, a class side only API for quick HTTP requests.

     ZnEasy get: 'http://zn.stfx.eu/zn/numbers.txt'.